selsamman/proxily-react-todo/README.md

   );
 }
 ```
-First we retrieve the ***listController*** from context and extract ***items*** which is the list items themselves.
-We also retrieve ***styleController*** from the context and then extract the style for the list container.
-We then use the react-bootstrap ListGroup and ListItem components to iterate over the items which will be presented by our ***ListItem*** component.
+First we retrieve the ***ListController*** from context and extract ***items*** which is the list items themselves.
+We also retrieve the ***StyleController*** from context and extract the style for the list container.
+We iterate over the items to be presented by the ***ListItem*** component.

-Just as the list itself has a controller each list item also has a controller.
-There is one instance for each list item.
-We could have created this controller inside the ***ListItem*** component but this would make it harder to test and less modular.
-Therefore, we create it in the JSX using ***ObservableProvider*** which will create a context with the controller as an observable.
-The controller is created in the ***value*** callback which is called anytime ***dependencies*** change.
-This is important since we can't rely on the key which is an index since the association of index and actual items can change when deleting items from the list.
+Just as the list itself has a controller, each list item also needs a controller.
+This ***ListItemController*** is created in JSX using **ObservableProvider** which will create a context with the controller as an observable.
+The controller is created in the **value** callback which is called anytime **dependencies** change.
+This is important since we can't rely on indexes because the association of the index and actual items will change when deleting items from the list.

 ### ListController.tsx

-The list controller is responsible for all activities surrounding the list and consumed by a number of components.
+The list controller is responsible for all activities surrounding the list.
+It is consumed by a number of components.
 ```javascript
 export class ListController {